Rekihyt/Sifu/thoughts.md

   - If it is difficult to translate a language into a turing machine, it has probably strayed too far from its underlying form of computation.
 It shouldn't just be simple to translate it into a turing machine, it should also be simple to do the reverse.
   - A heavily interpreted language is just an unfinished one.
 Its flexibility is redundant and/or excessive.
 Python, for example, enables you to redefine builtins (not just shadow them).
 The only reason this would be a good idea is if you were writing your own version of python.
 - It doesn't have macros.
 A separate language for code generation is only necessary when a language doesn't have a way of talking about itself.

+---

-- Our embarassing lack of good, universal transpilers for languages in the C family is evidence of how bad they are.
+Our embarassing lack of good, universal transpilers for languages in the C family is evidence of how bad they are.
 Even the translation of heavy OOP code to C should just be a matter of mechanically replacing classes with vtables.

+---

-- Functional programming languages aren't functional, they are lambda calculus or immutable based, but not defined by mathematical functions.
+Functional programming languages aren't functional, they are lambda calculus or immutable based, but not defined by mathematical functions.
 Their type systems are, but the fundamental unit of computation isn't a mapping between sets.
 The lambda calculus and immutablility both have nothing to do with sets.

+---

-- Hashmaps should have been called functions, and functions should have been called named blocks.
+Hashmaps should have been called functions, and functions should have been called named blocks.

+---

+There are no tradeoffs in language design, there are only contradictions and bad features.
+- Can't seem to use your "general purpose" language for its own metaprogramming?
+Its not really general purpose.
+- Can't make x feature fast?
+Yet, under the hood, it introduces _more_ things to compute?

+---

+It is easy to confuse complexity with hidden information.
+It is, by definition, no simple matter to increase true complexity.